 - 1. SCBA is the most frequently used method for the ex-ante evaluation of transport projects.
 A SCBA measures the social desirability of a transport policy option in a systematic way based on economic theory.
 SCBA measures a project's societal value by quantifying the project's societal impacts in monetary terms using the notion of the amount of money individuals are willing to pay (WTP) from their private income. - 2.
 In the literature, SCBA is criticized for various reasons.
 Firstly, citizens' preferences for the way that the benefits and burdens of a transport policy option are distributed across society are not part of the total net benefits in a SCBA.
 A second critique is that SCBA fails to consider that private choices may not fully reflect citizens' preferences about public goods and means. - 3.
-Participatory Value Evaluation PVE establishes the desirability of government projects based on an experiment in which individuals select their preferred portfolio of government projects given a constrained public budget.
+PVE establishes the desirability of government projects based on an experiment in which individuals select their preferred portfolio of government projects given a constrained public budget.
 The main difference between the SCBA and PVE is that PVE establishes the desirability of government projects based on people's advice regarding the allocation of the public budget toward (impacts of) government projects, whereas SCBA establishes the desirability of government projects through analysing people's trade-offs between their private income and impacts of government projects. - 4.
-Multi-criteria analysis (MCA) comprises various classes of methods, techniques and tools (with different degrees of complexity) which explicitly consider multiple objectives and criteria (or attributes) in decision-making problems. - 5.
-The most important difference between SCBA and PVE on the one hand and MCA on the other hand is that SCBA and PVE are both based on welfare economics which provides strict procedures for the criteria/impacts that are considered in the analysis and for the way different impacts are weighted, whereas MCA analysts, have a larger degree of freedom when selecting criteria and developing procedures to determine the weights.
-The relatively large degree of freedom can be seen as a strength of MCA as the methods seems to be better in measuring intangibles.
-Although the flexibility of MCA can be seen as a strength, this characteristic of the evaluation method has been criticized for the arbitrariness in the selection of the weights applicable to different criteria.
+MCA comprises various classes of methods, techniques and tools (with different degrees of complexity) which explicitly consider multiple objectives and criteria (or attributes) in decision-making problems. - 5.
+The most important difference between SCBA and PVE on the one hand and MCA on the other hand is that SCBA and PVE are both based on welfare economics which provides strict procedures for the criteria/impacts that are considered in the analysis and for the way different impacts are weighted, whereas MCA analysts have a larger degree of freedom when selecting criteria and developing procedures to determine the weights.
+The relatively large degree of freedom can be seen as a strength of MCA as the methods seem to be better in measuring intangibles.
+Although the flexibility of MCA can be seen as a strength, this characteristic of the evaluation method has been criticized for the arbitrariness in the selection of the weights applicable to different criteria. - 6.
+EIA is a comprehensive evaluation of the likely effects of a transport project that significantly affects the environment.
+Due to the legal requirements for EIA implementation, there are now strict guidelines for the EIA process for different countries and regions. - 7.
+SIA aims to bring about a more sustainable and equitable biophysical and human environment.
+A SIA includes the processes of analysing, monitoring and managing the intended and unintended social consequences of planned transport interventions.